LinusMolin98/Healthy-Habits/README.md

 # Technology
 - This project was written in HTML & CSS using Codeanywhere and is currently hosted on GitHub pages.

+## Javascript

+- I created a simple JavaScript video, while not needed for the project it looks good, and since i wanted a video it was needed.
+I got help from the following website to make it happen - <https://img.ly/blog/how-to-build-video-player-in-javascript/>

+# Troubleshooting the code
+- During the project i used chatgpt to troubleshoot the code, and to help make it look clean.
+Thats the reason for why there sometimes are alot of deletion and addition in the repository.